 Instructions for Licensure Application

 Materials requested to be sent directly to the board office by third parties must be requested at the time of the application submission to avoid delays.
-Processing time varies for each application but in total may take up to 4 months.
+Processing time varies for each application but in total may take up to 2 months.
 The process is greatly affected by the speed at which the applicant is able to submit a complete application.

 You may check the status of your application at any time by logging in to your dashboard.
 Allow 5-7 business days from the date the materials are received for your dashboard to be updated.

 Applicants are encouraged to avoid accepting concrete start dates for employment in Louisiana prior to the issuance of a license to practice in this state.
-Prepare for employment start dates to be no sooner than 5-7 business days after the board receives your completed application, which indludes all components listed in your application type's instructions page below.
+Prepare for employment start dates to be no sooner than 5-7 business days after the board receives your completed application, which includes all components listed in your application type's instructions page below.

 BEFORE beginning the application process, complete a Journey Map to understand more of the NPTE registration process.